zGrga/numpy_quazi_torch/README.md

 +  `Sigmoid` - sigmoid activation function
 +  `SoftmaxLoss` - layer that is combining cross entropy and softmax

 The new layers can be added by inheriting the base class `numpy_quazi_torch.models.Linear`.
-Base class requires the following methods:
+The base class requires the following methods:

 + `backpropragation(output_gradient, learning_rate)` - called after passing data through all layers
 + `update(learning_rate)` - called after calculating bacpropagation gradients